-Action 1.1 School Facilities - Riebli received an overall Fair rating due to Interior and Structural Systems earning poor ratings as permanent classrooms and buildings were eligible for modernization on 12/6/2015 and e HVAC and roofing were eligible for modernization on 12/6/2010.
+Action 1.1 School Facilities (partially implemented) - Riebli received an overall Fair rating due to Interior and Structural Systems earning poor ratings as HCAC and roofing as well as permanent classrooms and buildings are eligible for modernization.

-Action 1.6 English Learners Instruction and Support - Ensuring that all instruction-both designated and integrated-is fully aligned with both the ELD Standards and Common Core State Standards (CCSS) required increased professional development in supporting academic language development.
+Action 1.6 English Learners Instruction and Support (fully implemented) - Ensuring that all instruction-both designated and integrated-is fully aligned with both the ELD Standards and Common Core State Standards (CCSS) required increased professional development in supporting academic language development.

-Action 1.8 Programs and Services for Unduplicated Students - Lack of space availability at Mark West Elementary School impacted our ability to expand the Expanded Learning Opportunities Program (ELO-P).
+Action 1.8 Programs and Services for Unduplicated Students (partially implemented) - Lack of space availability at Mark West Elementary School impacted our ability to expand the Expanded Learning Opportunities Program (ELO-P).

-Action 1.9 Instructional Technology - Many Chromebooks and tablets were purchased in the beginning of 2020 and reaching their recommended and in some cases maximum life expectancy.
+Action 1.9 Instructional Technology (partially implemented) - Many Chromebooks and tablets were purchased in the beginning of 2020 and reaching their recommended and in some cases maximum life expectancy.